ToniDS2019/PyRedo/README.md

 This repo builds on the [r binder](https://github.com/binder-examples/r) and [jupyter lab binder](https://github.com/binder-examples/jupyterlab) and is complementary to the [multi-language-demo binder](https://github.com/binder-examples/multi-language-demo) with examples on using both R and python in both Jupyter Lab and RStudio.

- - Launch in Jupyter Lab: https://mybinder.org/v2/gh/ToniDS2019/PyRedo/HEAD
+ - Launch in Jupyter Lab: [Binder] https://mybinder.org/v2/gh/ToniDS2019/PyRedo/HEAD

 Example files included: